WHATS HOT

 Losing Pregnancy Weight Nutrition is Key For More Than Just The Pounds

-Not getting enough nutrients can have serious consequences for both the and the mother.
+Not getting enough nutrients can have serious consequences for both the baby and the mother.
 Babies who don’t get enough nutrients can have stunted brain development, and the growth of the placenta can be stunted as well.
 This can increase the risk of miscarriage and early delivery, and babies may be born with a low birth weight.

 Women who are pregnant need to be mindful of how much they’re eating.
 They only need about 300-500 more calories a day than they did before they were pregnant.
-Pregnant women should also limit how much empty calorie they eat, such as fast food, sugary candy, chocolate, and soda.
-If a pregnant woman gains too much weight or is obese, it puts her at risk for high pressure and gestational diabetes.
+Pregnant women should also limit how much empty calorie foods they eat, such as fast food, sugary candy, chocolate, and soda.
+If a pregnant woman gains too much weight or is obese, it puts her at risk for high blood pressure and gestational diabetes.
 These health problems can also affect the baby later in life.

 “Go for nutrient-dense foods rather than just kilojoules – solid, heavy wholemeal breads and cereals, lots of vegetables and fresh fruit, legumes, fish, chicken and low-fat dairy,” Dr Oddy says.